 - TBI accounts for an estimated 2,685 deaths, 37,000 hospitalizations, and 435,000 ER visits for children that are ages 14 and younger.

 - Each year, 80,000-90,000 people go through the onset of long-term or lifelong disabilities associated with TBI.

 - Of all reported TBI accidents, males represent 78.8 percent, while females represent 21.2 percent.

 - Among American adolescents and children, sports and recreational activities contribute to nearly 21 percent of all TBIs.

 - The mortality rate for TBI is 30 per 100,000, or nearly 50,000 deaths in the U.S yearly.
 Fifty percent of these die within the first two hours of their injury.

 - Of all traumatic deaths, those from head injuries account for 34 percent.
 Starting at age 30, the mortality risk after head injury starts to increase.
 Persons that are 60 years old or more have the highest death rate after TBI, mainly due to falls, which have a rising incidence in this age category.

 For more information, click here.

-Talk to a Brain Injury Attorney in Massachusetts
+Talk to a Brain Injury Attorney in Boston

 If you have been the victim of a brain injury caused by someone else, you need an experienced attorney on your side to help you fight for the compensation you are seeking.
 Our attorneys at Crowe & Mulvey, LLP, may be able to help you pursue this compensation.
 Call us at (617) 404-3417 today to learn more about our experience handling such cases.